parable of ten bridesmaids

 Ten Righteous People of Sodom

-According to this study, Lot was a respected member of the town, possibly a high ranking man, and had lived among Sodom’s people for so long that he had become complacent about their sin.
+According to this study, Lot was a respected member of the town, possibly a high ranking man.
+And he had lived among Sodom’s people for so long that he had become complacent about their sin.

 Do we stand out as defenders of the truth or do we blend in to the community around us, so much so that people of the world cannot tell the difference by our actions, or lack of them?